 Operational (designates campaigns not intended to generate Attribution/ROI)

-In the below example, we are attributing a "Demo Request" to the "Paid Search" channel (even though it wasn't the first thing the visitor did when they came to the website).
+In the example below, we are attributing a "Demo Request" to the "Paid Search" channel (even though the demo request wasn't the first thing the visitor did when they came to the website):

-Here is the standard list of channels you will find in CaliberMind (again, this is customizable).
+Here is the standard list of channels you will find in CaliberMind and their definitions (this is customizable for your organization):

-- Direct - No page referrer, utms, or campaign ids found in the URL.
+- Direct - No page referrer, UTMs, or campaign ids were found in the URL string.

-- Direct-Influenced - A person outside our company referred a visitor to a webpage.
+- Direct-Influenced - A person outside your company referred a visitor to your webpage.

-- Direct-Revisit - A "Direct" visit that occurs after an initial engagement.
+- Direct-Revisit - A "Direct" visit that occurs after the initial engagement.

-- Organic Search - Has a page referrer of Bing or Google
+- Organic Search - The URL string contains a page referrer of Bing or Google.

-- Organic Social - Has a utm or page referrer of Facebook or LinkedIn, but no campaign id
+- Organic Social - The URL string has a UTM Source or page referrer of Facebook or LinkedIn, but no campaign id.

-- Other - Has UTMs, but do not match to a channel or campaign
+- Other - Has UTMs but they don't match a mapped Channel or Campaign.

-- Outbound Sales - First touch of a visit is due to a sales email.
-Or an opp is created with no touches.
+- Outbound Sales - A page visit from a sales email or an opportunity is created without any logged touches.

-- Referral - A internal employee refers a lead and adds a contact to a "Referral" campaign.
+- Referral - An employee or partner refers a lead and the salesperson has added a "Referral" campaign.